What is NTSE?

 - Submit the duly-filled application form to the State/UT Officer after getting it signed by theSchool Principal

 What are the important dates for NTSE?

-Last date for submission of application forms will be notified by respective state and it may vary from state to state.
+The last date for submission of the application forms will be notified by the respective state and may vary from state to state.

 |Exam dates for NTSE 2017 - Stage 1|

 |Mizoram, Meghalaya, Nagaland and Andaman & Nicobar Islands||November 5, 2016|